andresaugom/CSV-ORM/README.md

 # CSV-ORM

-A simulated ORM library for CSV files on C++
+A simulated ORM library for CSV files on C++ using pointers to members and templates.

 ## Proyect Structure: